ckampfe/zeroclarkthirty.com/posts/2018-06-09-usic-database.md

 using that `conn` in the body of the expression (for us, `jdbc/execute!`), returning a result, and then deallocating the `conn` that we acquired.

 When programming Clojure, it will be someone common to see various forms of `with-*` provided by the core language or various libraries.
+`with-open` is by far the most common, but others exist, like the ones in this article.
 The general pattern they take looks like this:

 ```clojure